“How are we doing on SEO?”

 Understanding which keywords generate conversions and revenue for your business is extremely valuable.
 You can use this information to prioritize SEO efforts, define your content strategy, and even allocate the budget for your paid search campaigns.
 Add links for all campaigns driving traffic to your website.

 You want to add the specific keywords that bring in the most traffic and organic search volume.
 By keeping track of the best-performing keywords and pages with keyword research, you can understand what kind of search traffic their website gets.
-You can check how many keywords are in the top 3, 4 -10, 11-50.
+You can check how many keywords are in the top 3, 4 -10, and 11-50.

 Conversions are the actions we want our customers to take.
 There are multiple actions we want them to take at different stages of the funnel.

-For example, for the top of the funnel, the conversion metrics could be the number of pages viewed, time spent on site, or articles read.
+For example, for the top of the funnel, the conversion metrics could be the number of pages viewed, time spent on the site, or articles read.
 In this stage, you want users to spend as much time on your website.

 For the bottom of the funnel, the conversion metrics could be email signups, accounts created, and trials started.